cmacmackin/matplotlib2tikz/README.md

 example, if your version of [Pillow](https://pypi.python.org/pypi/Pillow/3.0.0) is too old, the pHash function might operate slightly differently and produce a slightly different pHash, resulting in a failing test.
-If tests are failing on your local machine, you should first make sure to have an up-to-date Pillow, .
+If tests are failing on your local machine, you should first make sure to have an up-to-date Pillow.

 If you would like to contribute a test, just take a look at the examples in `test/testfunctions/`.
 Essentially a test consists of three things: